 The time has finally come.
 There are only a few hours left until the IDM finale in Hockenheim from September 27 to 29, 2019.
 Once again, Germany’s premier motorcycle road racing series is proving to be a magnet for riders from all over Europe and even Australia.
 Guest riders are coming in one after another.
 It’s now widely recognized that the IDM features races at the highest competitive level.

 Manuel Schoewer and Marvin Fritz will be competing in the premier IDM Superbike 1000 class.
 Fritz won the 2016 championship with a small privateer team, with which he is now returning to ride a Triumph.
-Otherwise, he is currently competing in the World Endurance Championship.
+He is currently also competing in the World Endurance Championship.

 When the races are underway and the champagne corks are popping, however, one person will be missing: Max Enderlein.
 The reigning and new IDM champion now has to focus on his job.
 His employer in Leipzig needs him on Saturday.
 Until now, they had always given him time off so that Enderlein could defend his title.
 As soon as he’s finished everything in Leipzig, however, the Hohenstein-Ernstthal native will jump in his car and head to Hockenheim.
-He won’t be racing that weekend, but he can sign autographs.
+He won’t be racing that weekend, but he’ll be able to sign autographs.

 Nine teams from Belgium, Great Britain, Austria, Finland, Germany, and France are set to rock the IDM Sidecar as guest riders.
 Leading the pack is five-time world champion Pekka Päivärinta.